-Rekha is a respected and published contributor for legal journals and other publications.
+Rekha Sharma-Crawford is a principle and managing partner at Sharma-Crawford Attorneys at Law.
+She is a respected and published contributor for legal journals and other publications.
 Her expertise in immigration law is sought out by clients and colleagues in the legal field, from judges and immigration official to lawmakers.
+She was the Editor-in-Chief of The AILA Litigation Toolbox, a hands-on approach to litigating immigration issues and a contributing author for the AILA Waiver's Book.
+Most recently, Rekha wrote a children's book, Aaliyah the Brave, Empowering Children Coping with Immigration Enforcement, as a resource for parents, teachers, social workers, advocates and lawyers.
+Aaliyah The Brave helps readers understand the impact immigration enforcement can have on children and what emotions children may feel in the aftermath.

 Rekha is a frequent speaker at the American Immigration Lawyers' Association (AILA) national conference.
-She was also the Editor-in-Chief of The AILA Litigation Toolbox, a hands-on approach to litigating immigration issues and a contributing author for the AILA Waiver's Book.
 She has served on various other National Committees for AILA and is an Elected Director for the AILA Board of Governors, 2019-2023.
 Rekha is also a member of the Board for the National Immigration Project of the National Lawyers Guild 2020-2023.
+The Missouri Bar Association honored Rekha and her husband-law partner, Michael with its Pro Bono Publico Award in 2017.
 In 2018, the Kansas Bar Association honored Rekha with the Courageous Attorney Award, an award presented from time to time, to attorneys who have displayed exceptional courage in the face of adversity, thus bringing credit to the legal profession.
+In 2021, Rekha was nationally recognized by the American Immigration Lawyers Association by being awarded the Edith Lowenstein Memorial Award, for excellence in advancing the practice of immigration law.
+Also in 2021, the Johnson County Bar Association honored Rekha with the 2021 Advocate Attorney Award.